Our home galaxy the Milky Way is a barred galaxy made up of stars, gas and dust bound together by gravity.

-The Milky Way; our galactic home.
-A barred galaxy made up of stars, gas and dust bound together by gravity.
-It formed around 13.6 billion years ago and contains approximately 100 billion stars.
+The Milky Way formed around 13.6 billion years ago and contains approximately 100 billion stars.
 At the centre lies a supermassive black hole around which the celestial ensemble revolves.

 Just as Earth orbits the Sun, the Sun and our Solar System orbit the centre of the Milky Way, taking approximately 200-250 million years to complete a single rotation.